-The Difference between a C Corporation and an S Corporation
+The Difference Between C Corporations and S Corporations

 The differences between a C corporation and an S corporation are fundamental, but these business structures share some common ground.
 For income tax purposes, corporations are separate from their owners, while S corporation owners pay the business income taxes.
 Confused?
-Let's start from the basics.
+Here are the basics.

 A corporation's owners are called shareholders or stockholders because they own shares of stock in the business.
 The activities of the corporation, including sales, revenues, expenses, assets, and liabilities, are legally segregated from those of its shareholders.
 A U.S. corporation is set up by registering with the state in which it's located, but creating an S corp requires an additional step.